-ASQA decides if your organisation complies with the Vocational Education and Training (VET) Quality Framework, including the Standards for Registered Training Organisations (RTOs) 2015.
-On average, applications take between seven and nine months to assess (see FAQ).
+After assessing your application for initial registration, ASQA will decide if your organisation complies with the vocational education and training (VET) Quality Framework, including the Standards for Registered Training Organisations (RTOs) 2015.

 If your application is approved, ASQA will issue you with:

 - a letter that outlines registration obligations and describes the qualifications and/or units of competency—known as the ‘scope of registration’—that your organisation is registered to deliver

 - details of the period for which your organisation is registered

 - details of any conditions which apply to the registration.

 To manage the risk new RTOs present to the sector, in most cases the initial registration period for new RTOs is two years.

 In some cases, ASQA may grant approval with specific conditions applied to the registration.

 You must comply with the Standards for Registered Training Organisations 2015 and meet other provider obligations, throughout the period of your registration.

 At the end of the initial registration period, you will need to show that your RTO’s training and assessment practices have met the requirements of the Standards for Registered Training Organisations 2015 in order to renew your registration.